Skip to content

 The MP4 format exposes the following settings:

 Resolution: The resolution of the exported video.
-It can be customized or kept as the input source one.
+It can be customized or kept the same as the input source.

-FPS: The number of frames per seconds of the exported video.
-It can be customized or kept as the input source one.
+FPS: The number of frames per second of the exported video.
+It can be customized or kept the same as the input source.

 Path: See JSON settings.
 A dynamic path is not supported here.